 Is there a way to automate data from my hospital EMR, or other database to the registry?

 Your hospital may use the uploader for retrospective data as far back as you have patients who meet inclusion criteria.
-Once uploaded, you will have the ability to log-in and access uploaded records to update or complete data elements.
+Once uploaded, you have the ability to log-in and access uploaded records to update or complete data elements.

 - Uploader specifications provided to hospital